 With the ongoing England tour of the Indian team and most people still holed up within the four walls of their home, the expectation is building up for some good cricket.
 And well, if there is something related to the game of cricket, that is as old as the game itself, it is the controversy around the game.
 When it comes to cricket, the emotions always overflow and the fans get all worked up when something happens on the field that they can’t understand.

 There are quite a few rules that even some of the most avid followers of cricket might not know.
-So for the benefit for everyone here are a few of the rules that are not known to many.
+So for the benefit of everyone here are a few of the rules that are not known to many.
 Have a good time reading these and get all set to cheer your IPL team.